byu-is-566/is-566-08-airflow-instructions/README.md

 ### 4.3 - Schedule your `CryptoSlack` DAG

 Just for fun, go ahead and make a change to one line of the `03-CryptoSlack.py` file to setup it up to run every 30 or 60 seconds.
 You'll accomplish this simply by changing the `schedule_interval` parameter in your `@DAG()` decorator definition to be something other than `None`.
-You can do a once-a-minute schedule using some cron job syntax (which has a maximum granularity of minutes), or you can use a timedelta operation to get it down to every 30 seconds.
+You can do a once-a-minute schedule using some cron job syntax (which has a maximum granularity of minutes), or you can use a `timedelta` operation to get it down to every 30 seconds.
 Your choice.

 Once you save your DAG and Airflow recognizes that it's scheduled, it'll probably start firing off.
 Let it run for a few minutes so you can show that the logic is all working properly (especially that there are different percentage change values each time it fires).
 Then (and this is **VERY IMPORTANT**), please deactivate the DAG. 🙂 You can do this using the toggle in the Airflow interface (or I guess you could revert your change in the python file to remove the schedule).

 Again, just to reiterate, **please don't leave your DAG running** while you move on.
-We don't want Slack to blacklist us.
+We don't want Slack or CoinCap to blacklist us.

 You may need to do some searching and filtering in Slack if lots of people are working on this at the time you had your DAG running, but hopefully you can snag a screenshot sort of similar to mine below that shows that you've let your DAG run on a schedule for a bit.